tr4ce123/pcplanner/README.md

 ### Easy Builder Feature

-The purpose of this component is to well... make an easy build.
+The purpose of this component is, well... to make an easy build.

 ![easy-builder-page]